RichardVN/NYT-COVID-Grapher/README.md

 - Retrieves the latest COVID-19 statistics (by states or counties in U.S.) from The New York Times
 - Data Visualization of cases / deaths via PyGal
 - Outputs graphs in .svg file format, which can subsequently be viewed via browser

+Running the Program (Python 3):
+- Navigate to directory containing NY_Times_Covid_Data.py and other modules included in this repo
+- Run the program using the terminal command: python3 NY_Times_Covid_Data.py